logo

 12 road and two railway bridges connect the different districts of Budapest over the river Danube.
 All of them are different and all revealing a fascinating face of the city and its diverse history.
 The most famous central bridges are:

-Széchenyi Chain Bridge (Széchenyi Lánchíd) was designed and built by a team of English and Scottish engineers, supported by Count Széchenyi, and eventually opened in 1849, marking a major step forward in the history of the city’s subsequent economic boom.
-The bridge was not just fancy but provided permanent passage across the river, which otherwise had taken place on a pontoon bridge and winter ice.
-The bridge is slated for a complete renovation soon.
+Széchenyi Chain Bridge (Széchenyi Lánchíd) was built by a team of English and Scottish engineers, with the support of Count Széchenyi, and officially opened in 1849.
+This landmark development played a significant role in the city’s subsequent economic boom.
+More than a decorative structure, the bridge provided a permanent passage across the river, which otherwise would have been a pontoon bridge and winter ice.
+Designed by William Tierney Clark and guarded by imposing stone lion statues, the bridge remains an iconic suspension structure that was fully rebuilt after World War II and reopened to pedestrians after its latest renovation in 2023.

 Kempinski Corvinus is nearby, and you’ll find some of the best restaurants and bars around St Stephen’s Basilica, the central cathedral and Zrínyi utca, which leads to the bridge.
 On the Buda side, this is where you pick up the funicular to take you up to the castle.